 How Much Will A Mini Split Cost Me?

 A single-zone Mitsubishi mini split (best-in-class) runs you around $3,200.
 That’s for one heat pump and one air handler, and it handles all your heating and cooling.

 You can add more air handlers if you want to cover more space.
 Hey, if you like how it treats the garage, you can upgrade for the whole house later on.

 Each heat pump supports up to eight air handlers, so it’s not like the price doubles with each additional indoor unit.

-Snowflake Air installs mini splits all over the Treasure Valley, and we can help you out, too.
-If you want to learn more about ductless heating and cooling, and if it’s a good fit for your home in or around Boise, ID, call or email us for a free consultation.
+Snowflake Air installs mini splits in Boise, ID as well as Cascade, Donnelley, and McCall in Valley County.
+And, we can help you out, too.
+If you want to learn more about ductless heating and cooling, and if it’s a good fit for your home in or around Boise, ID, call or email us for a free consultation